processone/docs.ejabberd.im/content/admin/guide/clustering.md

 domain of the packet’s destination exists.
 If that is the case, the s2s manager routes the packet to the process serving this connection, otherwise a new connection is opened.

+## Before to get started

+Before you start implementing clustering, there if a few things you need to take into account:

+- Cluster should be set up in a single data center: The clustering in ejabberd Community Edition rely on low latency network.
+While it may work across region, it is recommended that you run an ejabberd cluster in a single Amazon region.
+- Clustering rely on Erlang feature and Mnesia shared schema.
+Before getting started, it is best to get familiar with Erlang environment as the wording will heavily reference Erlang terms.

 ## Clustering Setup